-Date of Birth: June 4, 1951

-Citizenship: Russian and Turkmen
+Date of Birth: June 4, 1951 Citizenship: Russian and Turkmen Residence at time of arrest: Ashgabat

 Date of Arrest: Arrested December 7, 2002 initially on charges of extortion and fraud.
 A few days later accused of involvement in the conspiracy.